 A Certified ScrumMaster® helps project teams properly use Scrum, increasing the likelihood of the project's overall success.
 CSMs® understand Scrum values, practices, and applications, providing a level of knowledge and expertise above and beyond that of typical project managers.
 CSMs act as "servant leaders," helping the rest of the Scrum team work together and learn the Scrum framework.
 CSMs also protect the team from both internal and external distractions.

 The first step toward earning a CSM certification is to take a Certified ScrumMaster course with one of our Certified Scrum Trainers® (CSTs®).
-It is a two-day (16 hour), in-person course that will teach you about the Scrum framework and how to become a successful Scrum Master.
+It is a two-day 16 hour in-person course, or 14 hour live-online course, that will teach you about the Scrum framework and how to become a successful Scrum Master.
 After completing the course, you will take an online test on our website that assesses a student's understanding of the CSM® Learning Objectives.
 Upon successfully passing the CSM test, you will be able to download and print a copy of your CSM certification and become a member of Scrum Alliance®.

 Please visit our Course Search page to find a CSM course in your area.